Here’s everything about Test-IQ.org being legit and accurate:

 On top of that, it lacks any verbal processing test at all.
 It’s hard to say if the test was made with any legitimacy, but it is not generally reliable.

-So if you want to learn all about Test-IQ.org and how legit and accurate it is exactly, then this article is for you.
+So if you want to learn all about how accurate and legit Test-IQ.org is exactly, then this article is for you.

 Let’s get started!